 To mark World Cancer Day on 4 February 2018, we’re turning our thoughts to an area of our body that most of us would, if we’re honest, probably prefer to ignore.

 Our colon is part of our large intestine, the final part of our digestive system.
-Its function is to process waste products from the body, to reabsorb fluids and to prepare for elimination of waste via the rectum.
+Its function is to process waste products from the body, to reabsorb fluids and to prepare for the elimination of waste via the rectum.

 There are four parts to the colon – the descending colon, the ascending colon, the transverse colon and the sigmoid colon.
 It is also known as the large bowel or large intestine.

 Bowel cancer is the general term for cancer that begins in the large intestine.
-Depending on the precise location of the cancer it may be called colon or rectal cancer.
+Depending on the precise location of cancer it may be called colon or rectal cancer.
 It mostly affects people over the age of 60.

 The main symptoms of bowel cancer are:

 - Blood in the poo that occurs persistently and has no obvious cause.
 This may be accompanied by a change in bowel habits.